hwayne/hacker-test-history/README.md

 ####  0075 Ever interrupted a UPS?

+An [Uninterruptible Power Supply](https://en.wikipedia.org/wiki/Uninterruptible_power_supply) is basically a big battery: one end plugs into the wall to obtain regular, erratic mains power, and the other end plugs into your computer to supply pristine, smooth power to the delicate electronics.
+In the event of a blackout or power surge, the UPS usually gives you a few minutes to shut down the computer cleanly instead of the power cutting out suddenly.

 ####  0076 Ever mask an NMI?

+A computer's CPU normally processes instructions in a steady stream, but sometimes a higher-priority event occurs (for example, a key is pressed on the keyboard, or a timeout occurs) and the CPU is _interrupted_ so it can go handle the situation, and eventually it can go back to what it was originally doing.
+Sometimes if the CPU is doing something very important or timing sensitive and it needs to not be interrupted, it will temporarily _mask_ interrupts, and if any interrupt events that occur won't be processed until the CPU unmasks them again.

+However, some interrupts are so important they cannot be masked, they are Non Maskable Interrupts (NMIs).
+Usually they represent hardware failures, or some kind of "reset" button.

 ####  0077 Have you ever set off a Halon system?

+A computer data centre involves a lot of electricity and a lot of computers made from volatile substances, so the odds of an electrical fire are high.
+Electrical fires can't be safely extinguished with water because it conducts electricity, so the usual scheme is to have a button or lever by the door that floods the entire room with [halon gas](https://en.wikipedia.org/wiki/Halomethane#Fire_extinguishing).

+Setting off a halon system and refilling it is cheaper than reconstructing a burned-down data centre, but it's not cheap, and probably not something you want to do unless you can actually see flames.

 ####  0078 ...
 Intentionally?